- ICH GCP

 - Clinical Trial NCT07602335

-A Phase 1, First-In-Human, Placebo-Controlled Two-Part Study to Evaluate the Safety, Tolerability, and Pharmacokinetics of Single Ascending Doses of MCAM in Randomized Healthy Adult Participants (Double-Blind) and to Characterize the Onset and Duration of μ-Opioid Receptor Blockade by MCAM in Healthy, Adult, Opioid-Experienced Participants (Partially-Blind)
+A Phase 1, First-In-Human, Placebo-Controlled Study to Evaluate the Safety, Tolerability, and Pharmacokinetics of Single Ascending Doses of MCAM in Randomized Healthy Adult Participants (Double-Blind)

 The goal of this clinical trial is to test the safety and to see if there are any side effects of the investigational drug, MCAM.
-The main questions are:
+The main aim is to measure blood levels of the study drug after oral administration.

 Researchers will compare the active study drug to a placebo to test for any differences between the two groups.

 Participants will be screened for up to 28 days before starting study treatment.
-Following the screening visit, participants will be admitted to a clinic for 2 days for treatment with either the study drug or placebo.
-They will attend a follow-up visit on Day 5 and participate in a follow-up phone call on Day 8.
+Following the screening visit, participants will be admitted to a clinic for 4 days for treatment with either the study drug or placebo.
+They will attend a follow-up visit on Days 5 and 7 and participate in a follow-up phone call on Day 8.
 Three different doses will be tested to find the highest safe dose.

 Study Overview